KonanM/small_vector/README.md

 ## Benchmarks

-I used google benmark to test the performance against `std::vector` and you can rerun the tests on your machine with 0 configuration overhead when you open the `CMakeLists.txt` folder bench.
+I used google benmark to test the performance against `std::vector` and `llvm_smalvec::SmallVector`.
+You can rerun the tests on your machine with 0 configuration overhead when you open the `CMakeLists.txt` folder bench.
 Some unsurprising key takeaways:

 - Constructing the `sbo::small_vector` is more expensive than (default) constructing `std::vector` or `llvm_smalvec::SmallVector`, because we introduce the overhead of having to call `.reserve()` (2ns vs. 10ns).